 Some students may tend to contact you fairly often; if a student telephones or emails frequently and at length, please notify the University of a) type of enquiries; and b) general level of progress.
 Also include any other information that may be important.
 In such cases the student may possibly be wrongly placed on the programme.
 Also, most lengthy issues are best discussed by mail or e-mail in order for all parties to get the full picture.

 The Mentor will be receiving work on a regular basis from the student, either through attachments to email (recommended) or through fax or postal mail.
 You may comment on work submitted by e-mail and attach a copy to the essay if you wish.
 If postal mail is chosen by the student, please inform them that they must enclose a stamped self-addressed envelope with their mailing so that their corrected work may be returned.

 Comment helpfully to the student on his/her progress.
-The University normally assigns grades to student work except in the case of APEL or research submissions, but it does not assign a grade point average, and uses credit hours solely as an internal and individual measurement of a programme.
-The Mentor should indicate clearly where a submission does not meet a pass standard for the award in question (see below under “Sub-standard work”).
+The University does not assign marks, grades or a grade point average at any stage of research or APEL programmes.
+However, the Mentor should indicate clearly where a submission does not meet a pass standard for the award in question (see below under “Sub-standard work”).
 Your summative comments on academic work and eventually on the transcript should be looking for the positive throughout and responding holistically to what the student has done.
 There is no requirement for a lengthy critique of the work submitted.

 Mentors are requested to keep an electronic log of student/Mentor contacts with brief comments on progress.
 Submit a copy of the log (by e-mail) to the University at the end of each year.
 Keep a copy of the log and submit it with the final portfolio and report.